 2. Jamie Oliver Cookery Class

-Whether your bride is a culinary pro or a total cookery novice, heading to a Jamie Oliver cookery class is a fun and unique hen weekend idea.
+Whether your bride is a culinary pro or a total cookery novice, heading to a Jamie Oliver cookery class is a fun and unique hen do idea.

 Jamie’s classes are especially brilliant because there are so many cuisines options to choose from – you can learn everything from how to rustle up the ultimate Vietnamese street food feast to how to create unbeatable filled pasta.
 You’ll all go home with an extra string to your bow and the classes are great value for money too.
 They all take place in Islington – you’ll find heaps of cool bars and cosy pubs in the area to relax post-feast.